 Also, the WSIS+10 High-Level Event, in its WSIS+10 Vision for WSIS Beyond 2015, highlights that: "ICTs will play a critical role in achieving the sustainable development goals.
 Taking into account the ongoing dialogue on the Post-2015 Development Agenda (MDG review process) and the WSIS implementation process, all stakeholders have indicated the necessity of increased interaction between both processes in order to ensure that efforts across the UN system are coherent and coordinated to achieve maximum and sustainable impact”.

-The interrelation is therefore clear between WSIS, UN SDGs, and Connect 2020 Agenda: while they have emanated from different processes inside and outside ITU, they share a common greater goal in achieving sustainable development, leveraging on key enablers such as ICTs.
+The interrelation is therefore clear between WSIS, UN SDGs, and Connect 2020 Agenda: while they have emanated from different processes inside and outside ITU, they share a common goal in achieving sustainable development, leveraging on key enablers such as ICTs.

-In this perspective, ITU-D, through the implementation of the Buenos Aires Action Plan, supports the WSIS, UN SDGs and Connect 2020 related processes, and contribute to the achievement of the WSIS Goals, the UN SDGs goals and targets, and the ITU Connect 2020 Goals.
+In this perspective, ITU-D, through the implementation of the Buenos Aires Action Plan, supports the WSIS, UN SDGs and Connect 2020 related processes, and contributes to the implementation of the WSIS Action Lines, the UN SDGs goals and targets, and the ITU Connect 2020 Agenda.

-However, in doing so, ITU-D must operate within the mandate given by ITU Membership and according to its core competencies and expertise.
+In doing so, ITU-D must operate within the mandate given by ITU Membership and according to its core competencies and expertise.
 As mentioned above, the UN System is called to engage in interagency coordination toward a coherent and more effective joint effort, taking always into consideration that the WSIS, the UN SDGs and the ITU Connect 2020 are processes initiated and agreed among Member States, and as such they belong to the Membership in terms of execution and accountability.

-The ITU-D and its bureau (BDT), would facilitate the transfer of know-how (e.g. through the ITU-D Study Groups) and implement programmes and Regional initiatives as per this Buenos Aires Action Plan, acting as catalyst and convener and in doing so will support Member States’ efforts towards the achievement of the WSIS, UN SDGs and Connect 2020 related Goals and targets.
+The ITU-D and its bureau (BDT), would facilitate the transfer of know-how (e.g. through the ITU-D Study Groups) and implement programmes and Regional initiatives as per this Buenos Aires Action Plan, acting as catalyst and convener and in doing so will support Member States’ efforts towards the implementation of the relevant WSIS Action Lines and targets as well as achieving the SDGs.

 2 Structure of the Buenos Aires Action Plan